 To conclude.
 The naked truth

-Intimidating, much?
-Whilst it might appear so at first glance like I tell all my clients, this routine really only takes about 5 minutes out of my day.
+Whilst it might appear so at first glance like I tell all our clients, this routine really only takes 5 minutes out of your day.

-Hence, there are humectants, balancing oils, moisture-locking silicones and conditioning ceramides to help regenerate skin.
+Hence, why we recommend introducing humectants, balancing oils, moisture-locking butters and conditioning ceramides into your dry skin care routine to help regenerate your skin.

-And with all those nourishing ingredients, it’s actually a bit therapeutic to pamper your face.
+And with all those nourishing ingredients, it’s actually a real therapeutic treat to pamper your skin.

 1.Urea in Dermatology: Its Emollient, Moisturizing, Keratolytic, Skin Barrier Enhancing Properties.

 2.The Role of Moisturizers in Addressing Various Kinds of Dermatitis: A Review.

 3. A Review of Moisturizers; History, Preparation, Characterization and Applications.